JRHacka/Blog-Site/jrhacka/content/post/Netmon.md

 ---
 ## Exploring the Site

 This website has a whole lot going on.
 More then I care to just snoop into, so let's see if there are any known exploits.
 Looking up this version of the PRTG Network Monitor I started to get a lot of great information.
 We get some results about a Metasploit exploit, and also some articles about using the notifications to send malicious commands.
-For the sake of getting better everyday let's see if we can figure out these notification and execute something from there.
+For the sake of getting better everyday let's see if we can figure out these notifications and execute something from there.

 ---
 ## Exploiting the Vulnerability (Command Injection)